tymyrddin/tymyrddin.github.io/_pages/about.md

 ## Who we are

 We are a group of varying composition.
 Some are old hands, some want to learn pentesting/red teaming, others want to find (new) solutions to (new) problems.
-All believe in [open security](https://github.com/tymyrddin/orchard) (instead of job security, but we would like to be able to pay our bills).
+All believe in [open security](https://github.com/tymyrddin/orchard) (instead of job security, but we would like to be able to pay our bills) and all love learning.

 We're currently out in space for building sites with JavaScript and/or Ruby, and researching and doing some data science with Python.